hardscrabble/hardscrabble.github.io/_drafts/coconut-estate.md

 ---
 title: Coconut Estate
-date: 2020-01-20
+date: 2020-01-22
 ---

-As a software engineer who has spent the last 6-7ish years working full-time jobs and listening to podcasts, I've spent a meaningful amount of time day-dreaming about starting my own company:
+As a software engineer who has spent the last 6-7ish years working full-time jobs and listening to podcasts, I've spent a meaningful amount of time day-dreaming about starting my own company.
+Here's how I'd do it:

-First I'd make a side project, a nights and weekends thing.
+First I'd make a side project, as a nights and weekends thing.
 I'd charge for it, and people would buy it, and then I'd quit my day job.
 Maybe I'd do some freelance work in the early days to make ends meet.
 Maybe I'd do a podcast about the whole process and sell ads on it, to share some behind the scenes stories and get people interested.